Trend-Verlag/trax/README.md

     cd ./Trax2
     ./Install.bat

-Open the solution in the ./_Build folder, select 'Release' as a configuration and and build and run the 'ALL_TESTS' project.
+Open the solution in the ./_Build folder, select 'Release' as a configuration, select the 'ALL_TESTS' project and build and run it.